jamie-davis/CatsGuildTactics/TWW/Manaforge Omega/Forgeweaver Araz/Normal.md

 damage, so swap adds during Mana Splinter.

 Pylons will fire Photon Blasts at random players, avoid them.
 At full energy, the Pylons will use Arcane Convergence and do heavy raid damage.
 Aim to destroy the pylons before this.
+Target the pylon with the circle first.

 When the pylons are down (or at timed intervals), Mana Splinter will stun the boss and he takes extra damage.
 There will be 2 Mana Splinters in the fight.